-12. MINORITY INTEREST
+14. MINORITY INTEREST

 In connection with the acquisition of Apio, Landec acquired Apio's 60% general partner interest in Apio Cooling, a California limited partnership.
-Apio Cooling is included in the consolidated financial statements of Landec at January 30, 2000.
-The minority interest balance at January 30, 2000 represents the limited partners' interest in Apio Cooling.
+Apio Cooling is included in the consolidated financial statements of Landec at July 30, 2000.
+The minority interest balance at July 30, 2000 represents the limited partners' interest in Apio Cooling.

-13. STOCKHOLDERS EQUITY
+15. STOCKHOLDERS EQUITY

 To fund the acquisition of Apio, Landec issued 2.5 million shares of Landec Common Stock to the former shareholders of Apio.
 The stock was valued at the average closing price, as quoted by the Nasdaq National Market, for three days before and after the date of the close.
 The resulting value was discounted due to registration restrictions on the stock.
-The discount factors used were based on independent valuations.